-I’m energetic (even at 0855), engaging and humorous.
+I’m energetic, engaging and humorous.
 I think of my style as ‘stand-up literature’, with the comedy helping to get across the key educational messages.
 Most people respond well to laughter, but I’ve found that so-called reluctant readers respond particularly well.
 After all, it’s hard not to like something that has made you laugh.

 What I typically present

 Every session is a little different, but typically they last about one hour and in them I:

 - briefly explain how I became an author;